yNosGR/PythonProtocolGateway/README.md

 eg4_v58 = eg4 inverters - comming soon
 ```

-### protocol analyzer
+### protocol analyzer - work in progress
-this is a new feature, currently in the making. probably needs some fine tuning, but is usable.
+this is a new feature, currently in the making.
 update the configuration:
 ```
 [inverter]